cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ```

 Naturally the first expression is the first element of the sequence (of expressions),
-the rest of the expressions are the rest of the sequence, and we are dealing with the the last expression if the rest of the sequence after it is empty.
+the rest of the expressions are the rest of the sequence, and we are dealing with the last expression if the rest of the sequence after it is empty.

 Important to note is that when we use `eval-sequence` in the definition of `apply` we extend the environment of the evaluation
 with the procedure parameters, arguments, and the procedure environment itself.